Gromov-Hausdorff Distance for Directed Spaces

-A topological space can be endowed with many d-space structures.
-For example, a pair $(X, \PX)$ is called the \define{discrete} d-space on $X$ if~$\PX$ contains only the constant paths, $\PX=\{ c_x \}_{x \in X}$, and the \define{trivial} or indiscrete d-space structure on~$X$ if it contains all maps from $I$ to $X$, $\PX=X^I$.
-The discrete d-space structure is a left adjoint to the forgetful functor from \define{dTop} to \define{Top} and the trivial d-space structure is a right adjoint to the forgetful functor.
-The analogy to the discrete topology is that this is a left adjoint to the forgetful functor from \define{Top} to \define{Set}.
-Similarly, the trivial or indiscrete topology is a right~adjoint.
+A topological space can be endowed with many d-structures.
+For example, the d-space $(X, \PX)$ is called the \define{discrete} d-space on $X$ if~$\PX$ contains only the constant paths, $\PX=\{ c_x \}_{x \in X}$, and the \define{trivial} or indiscrete d-structure on~$X$ if it contains all continuous maps from $I$ to $X$, $\PX=C(I, X)$.

+\begin{remark} The category \define{dTop} is the category with d-spaces as objects and d-maps as morphisms.
+This category is complete and cocomplete; see \cite[Prop.~4.5]{lisbeth}.
+The discrete d-structure is a left adjoint to the forgetful functor from \define{dTop} to \define{Top} and the trivial d-structure is a right adjoint to the forgetful functor.
+The analogy to the discrete topology is that the discrete topology is a left adjoint to the forgetful functor from \define{Top} to \define{Set}.
+Similarly, the trivial or indiscrete topology is a right~adjoint. \end{remark}